andrewtijana/andrewtijana/README.md

 Andrew and Tijana's Wedding

-This website was created to inform people of the details with respect to the big day happening on September 27, 2013!
+This website was created to inform guests of details regarding Andrew and Tijana's wedding happening on September 27, 2013!